William Sears (physician): Career

-Sears began writing while working as a small town pediatrician.
+Sears began writing while working as a small-town pediatrician.
 In 1982, William and Martha published their first book on parenting, although this was later overshadowed by William's The Baby Book in 1993.
 The book makes many claims about the importance of attachment parenting, and advocates for breastfeeding and babywearing into toddlerhood.
-According to Sears, he came to the conclusion that babywearing was essential to promoting a healthy bond between mothers and infants after interviewing two women from Zambia at an international parenting conference.
-Sears later said that he developed many of his ideas after reading Jean Liedloff's 1975 book The Continuum Concept, which claimed that children raised among the indigenous peoples of South America were more well behaved than their Western counterparts due to be carried constantly during infancy.
+According to Sears, he concluded that babywearing was essential to promoting a healthy bond between mothers and infants after interviewing two women from Zambia at an international parenting conference.
+Sears later said that he developed many of his ideas after reading Jean Liedloff's 1975 book The Continuum Concept, which claimed that children raised among the indigenous peoples of South America were more well behaved than their Western counterparts due to being carried constantly during infancy.

-After the success of the Baby Book, Sears was compared to pediatrician Benjamin Spock.
-Sears' advocacy of co-sleeping put him at odds with Richard Ferber who advised parents to their children self soothe by crying themselves to sleep.
+After the success of the Baby Book, Sears was compared to a pediatrician Benjamin Spock.
+Sears' advocacy of co-sleeping put him at odds with Richard Ferber who advised parents to let their children self-soothe by crying themselves to sleep.
 Both authors ended up taking more moderate stances in a 2006 Day to Day episode revisiting the dispute, where they conceded that different approaches worked for different parents.

 Sears completed medical residencies at Children's Hospital Boston and the Hospital for Sick Children in Toronto.
 In 2004, he was an Associate Clinical Professor of Pediatrics at the University of California, Irvine.

 He is a medical and parenting consultant for BabyTalk and Parenting magazines and the pediatrician on the website Parenting.com.
 Sears has been a guest on various television shows including: 20/20, Donahue, Good Morning America, Oprah Winfrey, CBS This Morning, CNN, Today Show and Dateline.

 Sears and his family members are distributors and spokespersons for Juice Plus dietary supplements, which Sears promotes on his website.
 National Safety Associates (NSA), the company that markets Juice Plus, used testimonials from Bill Sears in advertisements promoting Juice Plus Gummies.
 In April 2005, the Better Business Bureau's National Advertising Division deemed that the ads misleadingly implied "that the Gummies are low in sugar and are a nutritional alternative to fruits and vegetables".
 As a result, NSA "promised to modify its ads" and stop calling Gummies "the next best thing to fruits and vegetables."

 Sears operates a "health coach" certification website, The Dr. Sears Wellness Institute.

 In 2012, Time ran a cover story about the life and legacy of Sears titled "The Man Who Remade Motherhood", which examined Sears' life and career.